Alex-twn/STM32MP15x_workshop/readme.md

 - Do double esc to go back to **Device Drivers** menu
 - Then go to **Network device support > Wireless LAN > Realtek rtlwifi family of devices**
 - Highlight **Realtek RTL8192CU/RTL8188CU USB Wireless Network Adapter** then type **m**
+- Highlight **Realtek RTL8188EU USB Wireless Network Adapter** then type **m**
 - Do double esc many times to exit the **menuconfig** tool and choose **Yes** to save the new configuration

 ### 2.4 Building the Linux kernel & device tree

+*Note: This operation is taking quite some time, between 30min to 1hour so we will not execute it, rather we will provide the output images that have been created in a USB flash drive and are inside the 8.Install_artifacts folder*

 1. Build kernel images (uImage and vmlinux) and device tree (dtbs)